SaimonL/kasa-smartplug-automation/README.md

 # KASA Smart Plug Automation

-This scripts allows you to check the plug and see how much wattage is being consumed.
+This scripts allows you to check the smart plug and see how much wattage is being consumed.
 If the wattage falls under a certain threashold then it will turn off the smart plug.
 You can customize the which smart plug, how requently to check and what is the minimum wattage.

-I use this script every day to check to see if my car charger is finished charging my car and if so then this smart plug turns off the power to the charger.
-My settings are every 5 minutes check to see if the wattage is below 2.0 watts and if it is then turn off.
+I use this script every day to check to see if my car charger is finished charging my car.
+Then this script turns off the power to the charger using the smart plug.

+My settings are as follows:
+* Every 5 minutes check.
+* Is the wattage below 2.0 watts?
+* If so then turn off the smart plug.

 ## Requirements